ARiccGitHub/twitch_project/README.txt

 We were able to find the number of US viewers at different hours of the day on January 1st, 2015: https://s3.amazonaws.com/codecademy-content/projects/twitch/time.png

-Letís make this into a line graph.
+Let‚Äôs make this into a line graph.

 10.
 The hour and viewers_hour area already loaded into script.py: